 Who on earth was Jesus?
 Twenty five years ago a number of Scholars gathered in Berkeley, California at The Graduate Theological Union, responding to the invitation of Robert Funk to begin a new quest for the historical Jesus.

-If these questions tweak your curiosity and stimulate in you more questions; if you are committed to religious literacy; if you find growth in open discussion about our religious traditions; if you enjoy interaction with others, then you are welcome to become a part of the Jesus Seminar Study groups.
-There are two groups.
-One meets on the first and third Thursdays of the month from 7:00-9:00 pm in room 11 (downstairs); the other group meets on the second and fourth Thursdays of the month from 1:00-3:00 pm in the Church library.
+If these questions tweak your curiosity and stimulate in you more questions; if you are committed to religious literacy; if you find growth in open discussion about our religious traditions; if you enjoy interaction with others in a safe place where you can share where you are on your journey of faith, then you are welcome here.

 Contact email@example.com for more details.